rancher/docs/content/rancher/v2.0-v2.4/en/installation/resources/update-rancher-cert/_index.md

 # Updating from a Private CA Certificate to a Common Certificate

 >It is possible to perform the opposite procedure as shown above: you may change from a private certificate to a common, or non-private, certificate.
-The steps involved are very similar to the above, with some exceptions.
+The steps involved are outlined below.

 ## 1. Create/update the certificate secret resource